Instead of copying and pasting, you can quickly copy data from a web browser to Excel, by dragging and dropping.

 When you install the Chart utility, it adds a Waterfall command to the Ribbon.
 Select a cell in the table, then click the Waterfall Chart command, to open the dialog box.

 You can change the sort order, and the option to use values as data labels, or go with the default settings.
 Then click OK, and the chart is created and formatted instantly.
 Much quicker and easier than doing everything manually!

 So, to save yourself some time and headaches, take a look at Jon Peltier’s Excel Chart Utility.
 Use it to create waterfall charts, and other custom charts.
 It’s very reasonably priced, and will quickly pay for itself, in time saved.

 Last week, John Walkenbach posted a list of basic skills for men, then basic skills for women, and finally, basic skills for dogs.
 That got me thinking – what’s on the list of basic skills for Excel users?
-If you use Excel at work, or list it on your résumé, what tasks should you be able to do?

 Do you have two or more web pages that you use frequently?
 I like Google as a home page, and use it many times during the day.
 I also refer to my own website several times, to make sure everything is working okay, or look up one of the Excel tips that are stored there.